N,N,N′,N′-Tetramethylformamidinium chloride: Preparation

 N,N,N′,N′-Tetramethylformamidinium chloride is also obtained in high yield (95%) in the reaction of dimethylformamide (DMF) with dimethylcarbamoyl chlorideThe conversion of DMF with thionyl chloride in a ratio of 3:1 obtains the product in a is significantly lower yield (72%) which appears, however, more realistic in view of the tricky handling of the chloride salt.

 Properties

 N,N,N′,N′-Tetramethylformamidinium chloride is a light yellow, strongly hygroscopic solid.

 For drying, the salt is dissolved in dichloromethane and the solution is treated with solid anhydrous sodium sulfate.
 After several dissolutions in dichloromethane and acetone, and precipitations with tetrahydrofuran, a colorless solid is obtained, which is stable under air and moisture sealing.

-The presumption of a mesomeric equilibrium between ionic formamidinium chloride and covalent bis(dimethylamino)chloromethane structure:

-could be decided by reaction with germanium dichloride or tin(II) chloride in favour of the presence of N,N,N′,N′-tetramethylformamidinium chloride.
+The chloride counterion is substantially more (Lewis) basic than the amidinium is acidic; germanium dichloride or tin(II) chloride react with tetramethylformamidinium chloride to form trichloroadamantogenate(II) salts:

 The hygroscopy of the chloride salt complicates the handling of the compound.
 Therefore, also syntheses of the much better processible salts N,N,N′,N′-tetramethylformamidinium methylsulfate (from the dimethylformamide–dimethylsulfate complex) and of N,N,N′,N′-tetramethylformamidinium p-toluenesulfonate (from dimethylformamide and p-toluenesulfonyl chloride) were investigated.